• Skip to primary navigation

 misal steps - saute onions and tomato

-After sautéing them, transfer to a blender and grind to a smooth paste.
+After sautéing them, transfer them to a blender and grind them to a smooth paste.

-Now in the instant pot we will temper mustard seeds, cumin seeds, curry leaves in oil.
-Then add back the ground masala paste.
+Now, in the instant pot, we will temper mustard seeds, cumin seeds, and curry leaves in oil.
+Then, add back the ground masala paste.
 Add the dry spices.

 The main difference between misal masala and garam masala is the addition of sesame seeds and dried red chili to the misal spice mix.
-I also like to add some Kashmiri red chili powder to get the bright reddish color to the curry.
+I also like to add some Kashmiri red chili powder to give the curry a bright, reddish color.

 Steps to make misal